PSHE & RSHE

 Lesson 2- Growing & Changing

 Learning Intention: To discuss how children grow and change.
-Learning Outcomes:
+Learning Outcomes: Understand that babies need care and support.
+Know that older children can do more by themselves.

 |

 Lesson 3- People who care for me (2) Learning Intention: To explore different people who care for us.
-Learning Outcomes:
+Learning Outcomes: Know how our families look after us and how we can look after them.
+Know other people that look after us and who we can go to for help (teachers, police etc.). |

 Year 3